 Pembroke Rotary Club

-Each year the club organises 3-4 events which typically raise ~£12,000 which is used to support local community groups and charities and the wider international community.
-These events include amongst others:
+We fundraise each year to enable us to support local community groups and charities and the wider international community.

 Helping our Community

-In 2015, Fourteen community groups participated in the raffle and together raised over £5,000 to support their activities.
+In 2018 twelve community groups participated in the raffle and together raised nearly £5,000 to support their activities.

-The Club also supports other Rotary youth initiatives, including Young Chef, Young Musician and Young Writer, which encourages some of the immense pool of talent which exists in our schools.
+Rotary also runs several national Youth Competitions.
+Our Club supports Young Chef, Young Musician and Young Writer, which encourages some of the immense pool of talent which exists in our schools.